-These symptoms are mild compared to withdrawal from opiates and usually lessen after a few days.
+These symptoms are mild compared with symptoms of withdrawal from opiates and usually go away after a few days.

-Two cannabinoids (dronabinol and nabilone) are approved by the FDA for the treatment of chemotherapy-related nausea and vomiting in patients who have not responded to standard therapy.
+Two cannabinoids (dronabinol and nabilone) are approved by the FDA for the treatment of nausea and vomiting caused by chemotherapy in patients who have not responded to antiemetic therapy.